zhengliyuan1987/zlynote/L1/docs/src/guide/stream_reorder/stream_reorder.rst

 There are Applicable conditions:

  1. The length of input stream is multiple (>=1) of the length of reorder config stream, which is the parameter  _WindowSize in template declear.
- 2. The configuration is load once in one invocation, and reused until the end.
+ 2. The configuration is loaded once in one invocation, and reused until the end.
  3. The types of input stream and output stream are same.